ivegotwings/mdmuiserver/README.md

 ## Browser sync / Live reload changes

-Use below command in different terminal to live reload changes.
+Use below command in <b>different terminal</b> to live reload changes.
 This command would serve only when `npm run dev` command is already running in different terminal.
 Internally this command runs `gulp watch`